Perth Zoo: The Rainforest Retreat

 sunset frog, orange-bellied frog and white-bellied frog.

+Additional Photo Gallery

 Scenic Heritage Trail

-(a map of which can be downloaded from the website or collected from the Information Centre) is a self-guided walk that takes visitors around the zoo and shows off its historical buildings.
+The Scenic Heritage Trail is a self-guided walk that takes visitors around the zoo and shows off its historical buildings.
 Buildings included in this walk are the bird feed shed, kite cage, bear caves, hay shed, mineral baths from 1898, replicas of tennis shelters from 1903, the Scout Hall built in 1931, the 1947 carousel that is still in use, and the Gate Zoo Residence that was built in the 1960s.

-The zoo provides a free online service called Talking Zoo which lets visitors download hours of animal information onto their iPod, MP3 player, mobile phone or PDA.